How to Lead, Manage and Motivate Foreign Workers

 Connect With Your Employees

-Seek to know them better, both at work and in their personal lives.
 At a professional level, conduct internal surveys to understand things like the best schedules, work styles, and conditions for your employees.

 Ask whether they prefer face-to-face or web-based meetings when it comes to receiving feedback

-Outside work, be interested in your workers’ quality of life.
-Ask them how you can support them to attain an improved balance between work and personal duties.
+Ask them how you can support them in attaining an improved balance between work and personal duties.

 Your workers will feel valued and motivated when you make an effort to foster a connection with them.